Indian Super League playoffs

 The ISL Cup playoffs is the annual postseason elimination tournament of the Indian Super League (ISL).
-Under the current format adopted in the 2022–23 season, six teams qualify for the tournament based on their regular-season standings.
+Unde the current format adopted for the 2022–23 season, six teams qualify based on their regular-season standings.
 The top two teams advance directly to the semi-finals, while the remaining four compete in single-leg eliminators.
+The winner of the final is awarded the ISL Cup.
+Until the 2021–22 Indian Super League season, the ISL Cup winners were awarded the ISL championship title.

-The ISL awards the regular-season winners with the League Champions and the playoff winners with the ISL Cup.
-Extra time and penalty shoot-outs are used to determine the winner if matches end in a draw.
-When ties are played over one leg, the higher-ranked team from the regular season hosts the match.
+From the 2022–23 Indian Super League season onward, the regular-season League Shield Winners are awarded the championship title in the Indian Super League.